-To launch the series, Britta B. talks with our first guest, author Catherine Hernandez.
+For our first episode, Britta B. talks with author Catherine Hernandez.

 Catherine Hernandez is a proud queer woman of colour and an award-winning author.
 She is of Filipino, Spanish, Chinese and Indian heritage and she is married into the Navajo Nation.
 Her first novel, Scarborough, won the Jim Wong-Chu Award for the unpublished manuscript; was a finalist for the Toronto Book Awards, the Evergreen Forest of Reading Award, the Edmund White Award, and the Trillium Book Award; and was longlisted for Canada Reads.
 She has written the critically acclaimed plays Singkil, The Femme Playlist and Eating with Lola and the children’s books M Is for Mustache: A Pride ABC Book and I Promise.
 She recently wrote the screenplay for the film adaptation of Scarborough, which is currently in post-production by Compy Films with support from Telefilm Canada and Reel Asian Film Festival.
 She is the creator of Audible Original’s audio sketch comedy series Imminent Disaster.
 Her second novel, Crosshairs, published simultaneously in Canada and the US and the UK this spring, made the CBC’s Best Canadian Fiction, NOW Magazine’s 10 Best Books, Indigo Best Book, Audible Best Audiobooks and NBC 20 Best LGBTQ Books list of 2020.
 Her third children’s book, Where Do Your Feelings Live? which is a guide for kids living through these scary times, has been commissioned by HarperCollins Canada and will be published in winter 2022.
 She is currently working on her third novel PSW (Harper Collins Canada 2022).